 Give your recipients an idea of what the messages’ contents will hold with your subject line.
 Using the same subject line over and over will not accomplish this goal.

-1. DO let your recipients know how they will benefit.
+let your recipients know how they will benefit.

-Example: Tips to Lower Your Electricity Bill
+: Tips to Lower Your Electricity Bill

 Offer your recipients value in a clear and concise way.
 In the example, an electrician could send energy efficiency advice to his customers, who will be happy to hear about how they can save money on their monthly bills.